InfiniteAugust/Software-Maintenance/README.md

 ## Space Invaders
 My works are modifications based on the original software.

-A space invaders clone.
+The original software is space invaders.
 Assets used in the game can be found [here](http://gooperblooper22.deviantart.com/art/Space-Invaders-Sprite-Sheet-135338373).

 to launch the modified Space Invader:
 1. import the project into eclipse workspace